FIA AWARDS 2024: ACI AND MONZA HONORED WITH THE FOUNDING MEMBERS’ CLUB HERITAGE CUP

 TALK ITALIAN TALENT WITH ANTONELLI, FORNAROLI AND MINÌ

-After making his Formula 1 debut yesterday with Mercedes, Andrea Kimi Antonelli will take to the Fanzone stage tomorrow, Saturday 31 August, for the Talk Italian Talent which will see the Formula 2 driver from Bologna alongside the protagonists of the fight for the Formula 3 title Leonardo Fornaroli and Gabriele Minì.
-The appointment is at 5 pm.
-The Queen's Ring to the poleman with Mayor Pilotto and the regional undersecretary Piazza.
-The author of the pole position in the Temple of Speed will be awarded the Queen's Ring at the end of qualifying, which reproduces the Iron Crown to which the author (Guido Guzzi) has inserted some elements that recall the checkered flag: it will be delivered by the Mayor of Monza Paolo Pilotto and the Undersecretary to the Presidency of the Lombardy Region, Mauro Piazza , on behalf of President Attilio Fontana.
+The Queen's Ring to the poleman with Mayor Pilotto and Regional Undersecretary Piazza To the author of the pole position in the Temple of Speed will be delivered at the end of qualifying the Queen's Ring that reproduces the Iron Crown to which the author (Guido Guzzi) has inserted some elements reminiscent of the checkered flag: to deliver it the Mayor of Monza Paolo Pilotto and The Undersecretary to the Presidency of the Lombardy Region, Mauro Piazza, by proxy of President Attilio Fontana.

-Finally, tomorrow, in Fanzone, 50 years after the debut in F1 of the unforgettable Monza driver Vittorio Brambilla (1937-2001), the mayor Paolo Pilotto , together with the president of Sias Autodromo Nazionale Monza, Giuseppe Redaelli , will present an award to Vittorio's son, Roberto.
-It is a silver-plated brass plate 30 cm in diameter with a special dedication and the symbols of the Municipality of Monza and the Autodromo Nazionale Monza.
-The appointment is set for 11 am , at the tent hosting the photographic exhibition dedicated to Brambilla.
+Finally, also tomorrow, in Fanzone, 50 years after the F1 debut of the unforgettable Monza driver Vittorio Brambilla (1937-2001), Mayor Paolo Pilotto, together with Sias Autodromo Nazionale Monza president Giuseppe Redaelli, will present an award to Vittorio's son, Roberto.
+It is a 30-cm diameter silver-plated brass plate with a special dedication and the symbols of the City of Monza and Autodromo Nazionale Monza.
+The appointment is set for 11 a.m. at the marquee that houses the photo exhibition dedicated to Brambilla.

 FORMULA 1 PIRELLI ITALIAN GRAND PRIX 2024 FANZONE INAUGURATED: SUCCESS AND PARTICIPATION ON THE FIRST DAY